 The VALTS curriculum is designed to help those students lacking the required credits to graduate with his/her class.
-It is not designed to be an accelerated way for traditional students to go through school in a hurry; therefore, a student may not graduate early from the VALTS facility without permission from his/her high school principal.
+It is not designed to be an accelerated option for traditional students to advance.

 Students who are not on track to graduate with their cohort class are required to attend summer school.
 Summer school dates and times will be determined on an annual basis.